 We don't have, even though everybody's concerned about this right now, the numbers have actually been down.

-We've got a chance if we do it right to go ahead and discourage people.
+We've got a chance, if we do it right, to go ahead and discourage people.

 Of course it does.

-And walls are going to discourage people and having people get rounded up.
+And walls are going to discourage people.

-The other thing is we've had inefficient use of our border patrol.
+And having people get rounded up, the other thing is we've had inefficient use of our border patrol.

-A lot of border patrol guys, they pick up somebody at the border, and you've heard this and I've heard it too.
+A lot of border patrol guys, they pick up somebody at the border, and you've heard this, and I've heard it too.

-They spend a couple of hours doing paperwork, then they turn around and drive back.
+They spend a couple of hours doing paperwork.

 Guess what?